sunnyRavindra/Botcat/docs/SDET/Security-Testing/SQL-Data-Manupulation.md

 select * from TableName condition union/union all select * from TableName condition

+# Intersect
+# Returns values which are in both the tables
+# both the columns should be same in both the tables
+# Functionality only available in Oracle DB
+select * from TableName condition intersect select * from TableName condition
+# in mysql find solutions for intersect is as per below
+select * from table1 where id in (select id from table2);

+# Exists
+# this runs the second query first and if that is true only then the first query is run
+select * from table1 exists(select * from table1 where id =1);

+# case
+select columns, case id
+when 1 then columns * 2
+when 2 then columns * 4
+else columns
+end
+'new_column_name', column3
+from table

 # Sub Queries
 select * from TableName where column in (select * from table);